- Price$ 340 /Person

 DAY 01: ARRIVE IN KATHMANDU

-On arrival in Kathmandu, you will be greeted & provided with warm assistance by our representatives to get transferred to the hotel.
-Check-in overnight at hotel and refresh yourself before a wonderful expedition in our able company.
-The beautiful day comes to an end and enjoys your overnight stay at the hotel.
+On arrival in Kathmandu, you will be greeted & provided with warm assistance by our representative to be transferred to the hotel.
+Check-in overnight at the hotel and refresh yourself before a wonderful expedition with Tours Zoo.
+Overnight stay at the hotel.

 DAY 02: IN KATHMANDU – FULL DAY SIGHTSEEING